Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 | gender_M | -0.013 |

 <br>
-The coefficient value for each of the input variables, along with that of the intercept would make up the equation for the line of best fit for this particular model (or more accurately, in this case it would be the plane of best fit, as we have multiple input variables).
+The coefficient value for each of the input variables, along with that of the intercept would make up the equation for the line of best fit for this particular model (or more accurately, in this case, it would be the plane of best fit, as we have multiple input variables).

-For each input variable, the coefficient value we see above tells us, with *everything else staying constant* how many units the output variable (loyalty score) would change with a *one unit change* in this particular input variable.
+For each input variable, the coefficient value we see above tells us, with *everything else staying constant* how many units the output variable (loyalty score) would change with a *one-unit change* in this particular input variable.

 To provide an example of this - in the table above, we can see that the *distance_from_store* input variable has a coefficient value of -0.201.
-This is saying that *loyalty_score* decreases by 0.201 (or 20% as loyalty score is a percentage, or at least a decimal value between 0 and 1) for *every additional mile* that a customer lives from the store.
+This is saying that *loyalty_score* decreases by 0.201 (or 20% as loyalty score is a percentage or at least a decimal value between 0 and 1) for *every additional mile* that a customer lives from the store.
 This makes intuitive sense, as customers who live a long way from this store, most likely live near *another* store where they might do some of their shopping as well, whereas customers who live near this store, probably do a greater proportion of their shopping at this store...and hence have a higher loyalty score!

 ___
 <br>
 # Decision Tree <a name="regtree-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Decision Tree.
+We will again utilize the scikit-learn library within Python to model our data using a Decision Tree.
 The code sections below are broken up into 4 key sections:

 * Data Import
 * Data Preprocessing